eshneken/cto-bizlogic-helper/README.md

 1. Add a dummy identities.json file.
 This file is necessary in all environments but will be actively updated in the prod environment.
 However, its existence drives the health check process so create it so that it exists at startup.
     1. touch identities.json
 1. Build the package
-    1. sudo go get
+    1. go get
-    1. sudo go build
+    1. go build
+1. Allow the service to bind to port 80
+    1. sudo setcap CAP_NET_BIND_SERVICE=+eip /home/opc/cto-bizlogic-helper/cto-bizlogic-helper
 1. Configure the service to run automatically on startup/reboot.
 This will also start the service now.
     1. chmod ug+x ./startServer.sh
     1. sudo vi /etc/systemd/system/cto-bizlogic-helper.service